-Noah Baumbach’s “Marriage Story” is a simple concept — even the title has a storybook-ish quality — with incredible execution.
+Noah Baumbach’s “Marriage Story” is a simple concept — even the title has a storybook-ish quality — with masterful execution.

 Nicole met Charlie, and both were swept off their feet.
 They loved each other very much, and they still do.
 But years later and with a young child, their goals no longer align, and they’re getting a divorce.
 Naturally, it becomes more complicated than that — the subjectivity of both stories becomes essential to why “Marriage Story” works.

 At first, it’s struggling but passionate film actor Nicole (Scarlett Johanssen) who leaves Hollywood to join intense but charming emerging theater director Charlie (Adam Driver) in New York.
 Then it’s committed and driven director Charlie who meets aimless and messy actor Nicole, and after they fall in love, Charlie helps Nicole achieve the heights of success through his own achievement-filled career.
 Or is it promising actor Nicole who gives up everything for love to promote the career of self-obsessed director Charlie?
 Or perhaps it’s talented director Charlie who meets equally-talented actor Nicole in LA, and they start an amazing joint career and life together in New York where they both save each other.

 This is an infinite-sided story with no objective truth.
 While the bulk of the film swaps us back and forth between Nicole and Charlie’s legal proceedings — despite having “agreed we wouldn’t use lawyers!” — Baumbach carefully unwraps the story layer by layer.
 It’s up to the viewer to decide who they want to side with, if anyone — or if it’s even right to pick.